 April 17-18 -- Watershed Workshop at UM-Missoula, Contact MT Watershed Coordination Council (MWCC) for details.

-April 22 --Earth Service Day & Ecopentathalon (Details coming soon)
+April 22 --Earth Service Day & Ecopentathalon (check back for updates)

 April 21-22 -- Kyiyo Pow Wow, UM Adams Center